seanpmaxwell/Typescript-Best-Practices/README.md

 You can see a full list of script examples [here](Script-Examples.md).

-#### Namespace-object-scripts are great for organization
+#### Namespace-object scripts are great for organization
-I believe that for organzing the backbone of logic (both server and client-side, with the exception of JSX elements of course), namespace-object scripts are a much better than classes or inventory-scripts.
+I believe that for the backbone of all application logic, which is static after startup-time (both server and client-side, with the exception of JSX elements), namespace-object scripts are preferred.

 Reasons:
 - That way we only need one import at the top
-- It's easier differentiate between public and helper functions
+- Less likely to accidentally export helper functions.
-- We don't end up with name conflicts for two modules which have the same name for a function that is exported.
+- Less likely to have naming conflicts for exported functions.
 - Classes should not be used as namespaces: see the [Classes](#classes) section.

 <br/><b>***</b><br/>

 <a id="file-organization"></a>
-## 🗂️ Script Organization
+## 🗂️ File (script) Organization

 #### Project heirarchy summery:
   1. `Folders` (aka directories)